zoroqi/srid.ca/haskell-new-project.md

 - Copy [.vscode template](https://github.com/srid/reflex-stone/tree/master/.vscode) to `./.vscode` (note: settings.json should point to default.nix instead of shell.nix)
 - Add the [appropriate hie.yaml](https://github.com/haskell/haskell-language-server#configuring-your-project-build)
+- Test your configuration by running `nix-shell --run haskell-language-server` (it should succeed with module-level reports)
 - Open the folder in VSCode and follow the instructions